-'Chargers on stilts,' is one way to put it.
+'Chargers on stilts,' is the best way to put it.
 Two SRT Chargers controlled vaguely by a surrounding brace and four rotating wheels on the corners.
 Instructors are able to lift or lower the cars, depending on the exercise.
-Our exercise was to go sideways, and learn how to control the car.
+Our exercise was to be mostly sideways, and learn how to control the car.

-But you definitely do learn, if even just a little bit.
+But you definitely do learn, if even just marginally.
 Always keep your vision forward, even if the car isn't, use the throttle not just for moving forward, but sideways.
-For a group of "experienced" journalists, it all seemed a bit trivial.
+For a group of so-called "experienced" journalists, it all seemed a bit trivial.
 But for any new owner of one of these cars, it's a much-needed exercise.

 Move from the sliding course into a Ram Van, seat belts buckled, as one of the many instructors takes you on a run through of the track.
-Hitting an apex in a Ram Promaster, even as a passenger, is a pretty hilarious experience.
-It would be even more thrilling when we put on he helmets and did it ourselves—in slightly more track-worthy vehicles.
+Hitting an apex in a Ram Promaster, even as a passenger, is a hilariously entertaining experience.
+It would be even more thrilling when we put on he helmets and did it ourselves, in slightly more track-worthy vehicles.

 Charger Hellcat, Challenger Hellcat, and Viper.
 All three models lined up side-by-side, emblazoned with the "Bondurant" logo across them in green and yellow.
 "Work your way up" from Charger to Challenger, and eventually Viper, someone said.
 It should have been the other way around.

-"Left...", I was finally getting the hang of it, after 10 or so laps. "...right", the technical aspects of the track forced you to push your limits. "....left", the final turn before the straight that almost wants you to overcook it and end up the wrong way.
-"Gun it!", the Viper bouncing up and down angrily, Bob Bondurant standing in the pit watching me try and make up ground—on a lead follow, mind you.
+"Left...", I was finally getting the hang of it, after 10 or so laps. "...right", the technical aspects of the track forced you to push your limits. "....left", the final turn before the straight that almost forces you to overcook it and end up the wrong way.
+"Gun it!", the Viper bouncing up and down angrily, Bob Bondurant standing in the pit watching me try and make up ground – on a lead follow, mind you.